 There is another type of life insurance that is sometimes overlooked but that provides protection in times of need.
 Setting aside dedicated funds for your funeral and related expenses can be a smart move to preserve other types of assets.

 Burial Insurance is type of whole life insurance policy designed to cover the expenses associated with death of a loved one, and it’s often more affordable than most people think.
+Our team at Lordes Insurance Group specializing is educating our local Louisiana community on how burial insurance works to ensure you get a plan that meets your needs.

 What is Burial Insurance and Why Do I Need It?